richardschweitzer/simplified_V1/estimate_TRFs_for_SFs.md

 gam_and_flicker_to_sens <- function(tfreqs,  # can be numeric vector
                                     SF_now, # single value, for now
-                                    irf_gam, # is the SF x time GAM that encodes the IRFs irf_dur=500, #
+                                    irf_gam, # is the SF x time GAM that encodes the IRFs gam_df=NULL, # if you want to not specify a GAM, but a DF containing the IRFs irf_dur=500, #
                                     t_res,
                                     pres_dur = 4 * 8 * 28 * (1000/120),